stadler/hibernate-tools-maven-plugin/README.md

 # hibernate-tools-maven-plugin
 Maven Plugin to generate JPA Entities from an existing database using hibernate-tools.

+NOTE: As of hibernate-tools 5.3 (https://github.com/hibernate/hibernate-tools/pull/838) this plugin has been integrated into hibernate-tools itself.
+Therefore further development of this project is discontinued in favor of the hibernate-tools version.

 ## Development status
 Currently the plugin allows database reverse engineering configurations (JDBCMetaDataConfiguration) to export JPA Entities (hbm2java) and Schema Files (hbm2ddl).